nus-cs2103-AY2425S1/tp/docs/index.md

 ![Ui](images/Ui.png)

+> "Diversity in our university"

+We believe that social interaction is the key to success in university.
+However, in a competitive environment with rising academic pressures, how can students ever find the time to remember names or contact details?

-**CampusConnect** is the premium contact management app for NUS students.
+Presenting **CampusConnect**, the premium contact management app for NUS students.
 Featuring speedy finding and tagging features, **CampusConnect** is the number 1 most preferred contact management app on campus!

+**More Information**
 * New to **CampusConnect**?
 Check out our [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * Interested in working on **CampusConnect**?
 The [**Developer Guide**](DeveloperGuide.html) is a good place to start.
 * Like to know more about our developers?
 Check out the [**team behind CampusConnect**](AboutUs.md)!